pataizsolt/RugShop-Android/README.md

-Please use API30 for testing.
+Please use Pixel 3a API30 for testing, like the provided tutorials.